-The Company is continuing to develop processes, including increasing, where possible, the use of automated processes to reduce the dependency on manual processes.
+The Company has developed processes, including increasing, where possible, the use of automated processes to reduce the dependency on manual processes.
 The Company has also increased the number of qualified personnel assigned to estimating rebates and other sales deductions.
 The Company will conduct training and continue to incorporate more efficient controls over these estimation processes.